 - anticipatory guidance on COVID precautions and return to exercise

-- coordination of care with pediatric subspecialties such as pediatric pulmonology (lung), pediatric cardiology (heart), pediatric physical rehabilitation and medicine, and pediatric psychology when needed
+- coordination of care with pediatric subspecialties such as pediatric pulmonology (lung), pediatric cardiology (heart), pediatric physical rehabilitation and medicine, pediatric psychology and pediatric otolaryngology when needed

 - coordination of care with primary care physicians